-- 1. By the end of the 2015-2016 school year 100% of the identified 37 core courses (per graduation requirements) will have common course outlines, prioritized standards, and at least two common assessments. - 2.
-Our EES staff feedback scores will improve in the following areas which will inform our progress towards our goal: - o This school uses assessments aligned to standards and instruction We will increase from 73% to 80% of staff answering almost always/often true - o I participate in a professional learning community focused on improving student learning We will increase from 71% to 80% of staff answering almost always/often true - o The staff I work with collaborates to support improvement efforts We will increase from 83% to 90% of staff answering almost always/often true - o Common benchmark assessments are used to inform instruction We will increase from 47% to 60% of staff answering almost always/often true
+- 1. By the end of the 2017-2018 school year 100% of the identified 37 core courses (per graduation requirements) will have common course outlines, prioritized standards, and at least two common assessments.
+Additionally, 100% of the identified 29 elective and new core courses will have common course outlines, prioritized standards, and at least two common assessments. - 2.
+Our EES staff feedback scores will improve in the following areas which will inform our progress towards our goal: - o This school uses assessments aligned to standards and instruction We will increase from 66% to 80% of staff answering almost always/often true - o I participate in a professional learning community focused on improving student learning We will increase from 74% to 80% of staff answering almost always/often true - O The staff I work with collaborates to support improvement efforts We will increase from 75% to 90% of staff answering almost always/often true - O Common benchmark assessments are used to inform instruction We will increase from 54% to 60% of staff answering almost always/often true